SarayutBz/AWS_Transribe2/README.md

 ## Prerequisites
 Before setting up the project, ensure you have the following:
 - AWS Account
-- Node.js and npm installed
+- axios and npm installed
-- AWS CLI configured on your machine
 - Required IAM roles for S3, Transcribe, and Lambda services

 ## Setup Instructions